mklarqvist/tomahawk/README.md

 ![screenshot](tomahawk.png)
 ## Fast calculation of LD in large-scale cohorts
 Tomahawk efficiently compress genotypic data by exploiting intrinsic genetic properties and we describe algorithms to directly query, manipulate, and explore this jointly compressed representation in-place.
 We represent genotypic vectors as fixed-width run-length encoded (RLE) objects with the five highest bits encoding for phasing, allele A, allele B, and the remainder as the run-length.
 This encoding scheme is superior to dynamic-width encoding appro  aches in terms of iteration speed but inferior in terms of compressibility.
-The word size (`uint8_t`, `uint16_t`, `uint32_t`, or `uint64_t`) of RLE entries is determined contextually for a variant site during run-time.
+The word size (`uint8_t`, `uint16_t`, `uint32_t`, or `uint64_t`) of RLE entries is fixed across a file and is determined contextually contingent on the number of samples.
 Tomahawk has three primary internal functions:

 1) iterate over sites and RLE entries;
 2) partition compressed genotypic vectors into groups;